 Anticipating a budget could seem optional, especially if you are used to go with the flow.
-But this quickly becomes essential when you cumulate different activities, when you change country and therefore local currency, or when you go as a team.
+However, it becomes essential when you cumulate different activities, when you change local currency, or when you travel with a group.
 Fortunately, it is easy today to find loads of applications which let you not make heads or tails :

 - Budgi for example, allows you to decide a global budget per travel and to enter your payments as you go along.
 You can also classify each spending and include the exchange rate in force to know the correct amount in your currency.

 - Bankin, allows you to classify each outlay and then displays them on a detailed graph.
 This app is quite complete and gives you the option to put an alarm whenever you exceed the planned amount.
 It also has a budget coach to learn how to manage your budget.

 Local currency and exchange rates

 According to the place you’re going, currencies are diverse and it is important to know how to do the conversion as soon as you arrive.
 Instead of having in mind all the rates, XE converter is a website as well as a great application which lets you convert directly your currency.
 A significant ally !

 Feel free to ask me any questions you may have, and comment on what type of article you would like to see in the future!